Sight Words · India

 Specialises in early literacy and sight word development for Indian children.
 Our recommendations draw on Dolch word research and practical experience with children ages 4–8 learning English in multilingual Indian homes.

-About this guide: Written by the ZigZu team, whose work on early English literacy draws on sight word acquisition research and classroom practice in Indian English-medium schools.
+About this guide: Written by Anshul Agarwal, whose work on early English literacy draws on sight word acquisition research and classroom practice in Indian English-medium schools.
 Our lists are cross-referenced against NCERT Marigold (Class 1–2), Oxford Pathways, and the Dolch and Fry frequency lists.
 We write specifically for parents whose children are learning English as a second or third language in Indian homes.

 Quick Answer